nabto/traffic-shaping-router/README.md

                             internal ports
   --filters arg             Ordered list of filters to use, valid filters are:
                             StaticDelay, Loss, Nat, Burst, TokenBucketFilter,
-                            DynamicDelay
+                            DynamicDelay, DynamicLoss
   --ipv6                    use IPv6 instead of IPv4
   --accept-mode             run the router in accept mode instead of drop mode
 ```
 The filters argument determines which filters to use.
 If this option is used, only the filters listed will be added to the filter chain, and will be added in the order they are listed.
-If this option is not used, all filters are added in the order: Loss, Nat, Burst, Delay, TokenBucketFilter, DynamicDelay.
+If this option is not used, all filters are added in the order: Loss, Nat, Burst, Delay, TokenBucketFilter, DynamicDelay, DynamicLoss.
 Options for a filter which is not added is ignored silently.

 nat-ext-ip and nat-int-ip is the external and internal IP address of the router, these two fields are required to use the Nat filter in the router.